dotnet/docs/docs/core/extensions/cloud-service.md

 :::zone-end
 :::zone target="docs" pivot="vscode"

-In Visual Studio Code, you'll need the [Docker extension](https://code.visualstudio.com/docs/containers/overview) installed.
+In Visual Studio Code, you'll need the [Docker extension](https://code.visualstudio.com/docs/containers/overview) and the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) installed.
 Open the Command Palette, and select the **Docker: Add Docker files to workspace** option.
 If prompted to **Select Application Platform** choose **.NET: Core Console**.
 If prompted to **Select Project**, choose the Worker Service project you created.
 When prompted to **Select Operating System**, choose the first listed OS.
 When prompted whether or not to **Include optional Docker Compose files**, select **No**.

 :::zone-end

 Docker support requires a *Dockerfile*.
 This file is a set of comprehensive instructions, for building your .NET Worker Service as a Docker image.
-The following is an example *Dockerfile*, and should exist at the root directory of the project file:
+The following is an example *Dockerfile*, and should exist at the root directory of the project file.

+:::zone target="docs" pivot="cli"

+With the CLI, the *Dockerfile* is **not** created for you.
+You'll need to copy its contents into a new file name *Dockerfile*, and again this file should be in the root directory of the project.

+:::zone-end

 :::code language="dockerfile" source="snippets/workers/cloud-service/Dockerfile":::

+:::zone target="docs" pivot="cli"

+> [!NOTE]
+> You need to update the various lines in the *Dockerfile* that reference *App.CloudService* &mdash; replace this with the name of your project.

+For more information on the official .NET images, see [Docker Hub: .NET Runtime](https://hub.docker.com/_/microsoft-dotnet-runtime?tab=description) and [Docker Hub: .NET SDK](https://hub.docker.com/_/microsoft-dotnet-sdk?tab=description).

+:::zone-end

 ### Build the Docker image